Grow Thyself

 Masonic hand signs

-- James inherited the throne on Charles II's death in 1685 with little opposition in Scotland.
+- James II and VII inherited the throne on Charles II's death in 1685 with little opposition in Scotland.

 - A rising led by the Earl of Argyll was easily suppressed, although suspicions increased that James was trying to introduce Roman Catholicism when he made grants of religious toleration and converted the Abbey Church of Holyrood into a Roman Catholic Chapel Royal.